connexcs/docs/docs/ingress-routing.md

 | **Information Leakage**| No |   Yes* |

-**Note:** It is important to be aware, although it's doubtful that any information will be logged in the customer/providers switch where the audio is engaged.
-It is entirely possible for an engineer to find this information out from a SIP trace, pcap or watching transit locations.

-Please note DTMF Detection ONLY works when RTP Proxy mode is enabled
+While it's doubtful that any information will be logged in the customer/providers switch when the audio is engaged, it is possible for an engineer to learn this information from an SIP trace, pcap, or watching transit locations.
+DTMF Detection ONLY works when RTP Proxy mode is enabled.

 **When should I use with/without RTP Proxy?**

-You should use an RTP Proxy if:

-You don't want your customers to know your providers.
+Use an RTP Proxy if you don't want your customers to know your providers.

-You should not use an RTP Proxy if:
+You should **not** use an RTP Proxy if:

-1. You have other equipment in your SIP set-up which will act as a Media Relay.
+* You have other equipment in your SIP set-up which will act as a Media Relay.
-2. You want to run a test to see if audio problems are related to the Connex Cloud Switch.
+* You want to run a test to see if audio problems are related to the Connex Cloud Switch.

-## Options

-* RTP Media Proxy
+**RTP Options**

-Selection of which, if any, RTP Proxy you want engaged.
+Choose which RTP Proxy you want engaged:

-Auto will select the least cost path between your customer and provider.

-1. Various countries will be listed, it's recommended that you choose a location that is near your provider or your customer.
+* Selecting **Auto** will use the least expensive path between your customer and provider.
+You can list various countries, though it is recommended you choose a location near a provider or your customer.
-2. Direct (No RTP Proxy) - This will DISABLE RTP Proxy Engagement.
+* Choosing **Disable** will disable RTP Proxy Engagement.

-**RTP Proxy Mode**
+* **Strategy** lets you pass the calls based on the routing strategy you set.

+There are two RTP proxy modes:
-1. Strict - This will enforce the proxy engagement.
+* **Strict**-This will enforce the proxy engagement.
 If the proxy can't engage with the call, the call will not be established.
 Note: Free accounts are limited to how many RTP Proxy channels are enabled, this may prevent calls connecting if you have more channels than our free accounts allow you to have.

-2. Relaxed - This will perform best efforts to engage the RTP Proxy, if it can't be engaged because of either network errors, or because you don't have enough RTP capacity, the calls will connect directly.
+* **Relaxed**-This will perform best efforts to engage the RTP Proxy, if it can't be engaged because of either network errors, or because you don't have enough RTP capacity, the calls will connect directly.

-**Strategy**

-Strategy lets you pass the calls based on the routing strategy you set.

 ## CPS Buffering

-CPS Buffering is a process to maximise saturation and increase call completion within a given CPS restriction.
-It does this by removing spikes and borrow capacity from future seconds.

-If the incoming traffic exceeds your pre-set CPS, it holds the call for 1 second then tries again.
-It does this for as many seconds as you set in the CPS Spike Buffer field.
+CPS Buffering is a process that maximises saturation and increases call completion within a given CPS restriction.
+It does this by removing spikes and borrowing capacity from future seconds.
+If incoming traffic exceeds your pre-set CPS, it holds the call for one second then tries again.
+You can increase the second count in the CPS Spike Buffer field.

-Changing this value only affects calls which exceed the CPS, no other calls will be affected.
-This delay will show as increased PDD on the call, each second the system will emit a 100 Trying (High CPS, Buffering) response to indicate the status/progress of the call.
+Changing the CPS Buffering value only affects calls that exceed the CPS; no other calls will be affected.
+The delay will show as increased PDD on the call, each second the system will emit a 100 Trying (High CPS, Buffering) response to indicate the status/progress of the call.

-## CPS limitation
+**CPS Limitation**

-The Calls Per Second can be limited on Ingress Routing.
-This means you can set the CPS limitation on each customer card that you assign on the customer account
+**Calls Per Second** can be limited in Ingress Routing.
+You can set CPS limitations on each customer card assigned to the customer account

-## SIP Session Timers
+## SIP Session Timers (SST)
-SIP session timers is a method of ensuring that there are no ghost or long duration calls which are being billed, even though one or both sides have hung up.
-This works by a timer created when the call starts and refreshes the call every X seconds by sending a RE-INVITE.
+**SIP Session Timers** ensure there are no ghost or long0duration calls being billed when one or both sides have hung up.
+A timer is activated when the call starts and refreshes the call every X amount of seconds by sending a RE-INVITE.
+SST is currently the best way to prevent long-duration calls, superceeding SIP Ping Timeout.
+Note that any SST less than sixty(60) seconds will be rejected

-Passive SST is enabled as default and without changing any settings, all RE-INVITES will propagate through the system.
-It is also possible to be proactive about the RE-INVITES, instructing the ConnexCS switch to send these: upstream to the carrier, downstream to the customer or in both directions.
+Passive SST is enabled by default, and all RE-INVITES will propagate through the system.
+It is also possible to be proactive about the RE-INVITES, instructing the ConnexCS switch to send upstream to the carrier, downstream to the customer, or in both directions.

-SST is currently the best way to prevent long duration calls and superceeds SIP Ping Timeout.
-Also please note that any SST < 60 seconds will be rejected

-### Options
+**SST Options**
- - Default.
-No headers are changed and no SST is engaged
+ * **Default:** No headers are changed and no SST is engaged
- - Disabled.
-All ```timer``` headers are removed
+ * **Disabled:** All ```timer``` headers are removed
- - Suggest.
-Session-Expire headers and Min-SE are added to packets sent to carrier encouraging the use of SST.
+ - **Suggest:** Session-Expire headers and Min-SE are added to packets sent to carrier encouraging the use of SST.
- - Enabled Both.
-ConnexCS will send SIP Session Timers to both legs of the call.
+ - **Enabled Both:** ConnexCS will send SIP Session Timers to both legs of the call.
- - Enabled (Upstream).
-ConnexCS will use SST with the carrier.
+ - **Enabled (Upstream(:** ConnexCS will use SST with the carrier.
- - Enabled (Downstream).
-ConnexCS will use SST with the customer.
+ - **Enabled (Downstream):** ConnexCS will use SST with the customer.

 ## ASR+
-ASR+ is a proprietary technology developed by ConnexCS to help filter known failed non-existant / working numbers between the customer and the carrier for termination.
+ASR+ is a proprietary technology developed by ConnexCS to filter known failed non-existant / working numbers between the customer and the carrier for termination.

-### Advantages
+**Advantages of ASR**
-- Quick failure of known bad numbers, reduces response time for your customers.
+* Quick failure of known bad numbers.
+* Reduces response time for your customers.
-- Improves the ASR of the traffic that your upstream carrier sees.
+* Improves the ASR of the traffic that your upstream carrier sees.
-- Highly effective for call center traffic.
+* Highly effective for call center traffic.

-### Disadvantages
+**Disadvantages of ASR**
-- Marginal impact on your NER due to false positive matches.
+* Marginal impact on your NER due to false positive matches.
 This is usually kept within tolerances of < 0.1%.
-- Does not off improvements over all destinations.
+* Does not offer improvements for all destinations.

-### Settings
+**ASR Settings**
 | Value         | Description                |
 | ------------- |----------------------------|
 | Off           | ASR+ Disabled              |